bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 If set to 2, this answers are not shown at the final page.
 Otherwise they are displayed at the final page too if showAnswersAtFinalPage is set to 1.
 Note: this is tested only with checkboxes and radio buttons!

+.. _allowEdit:

+allowEdit
+"""""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.allowEdit = 1`

+If you enable this feature, links to all pages of a quiz are shown, so user can edit their answers.
+Note: this works only for the action "show by tag" and this feature is experimental!

 .. _joker: